 How to improve WordPress site speed

-WordPress can oftentimes be quite slow if not optimized correctly.
+WordPress can often be quite slow if not optimized correctly.
 Site speed is so important for reader retention, search ranking, and overall usability of your site.
 In this guide, we'll go over some of our favorite methods for improving site speed in WordPress.

 1. Determine your pain points